donfanning/n7/README.md

 By default a task is a remote task unless the `LOCAL` task option is set.
-A remote task by default runs in a subshell on each remote host unless the `NO_SUBSHELL` task option is set, and by default a task that exits with a non-zero status is considered a failed task, unless the `IGNORE_STATUS` task option is set, and N7 will then not execute any subsequent tasks on the host that failed the task.
+A remote task by default runs in a subshell on each remote host unless the `NO_SUBSHELL` task option is set, and by default a task that returns a non-zero status is considered a failed task, unless the `IGNORE_STATUS` task option is set, and N7 will then not execute any subsequent tasks on the host that failed the task.